My Over-50 Girl Tribe Shares Wellness + Beauty Tips / Part Two

 Now she’s chosen different priorities.
 She CHOOSES to spend more quality time with her family and friends rather than running away.
 She’s learned how to be flexible with her time and, even more powerfully, learned to spend some time doing something else with others rather than just what she wants!
 In her case, she felt she was selfish in her younger years.
 Now she can do both, and by taking time for herself and spending time with others, she has created balance in her life.

 Mindy says she wished she learned how to meditate earlier in life.
+She values meditation as a life-changing tool available to all of us for free.
 She also wished she’d journaled more when she was highly emotional and could have taken the toxic emotions out of her body and put them on paper instead.
 She also wished she’d read more and had been more curious about school.

+The critical lesson Mindy learned over her 50 years was that there are NO MISTAKES in life, just opportunities.
+Take responsibility for your actions in your life.
+And I say, Amen to that!
+Further, the meditation technique she uses most is the mantra.
+She loves using the mantra because the mantra is repeated silently in her mind repeatedly.
+If she notices she isn’t saying the mantra, and that monkey mind has kicked in (the one that runs through to-do lists or is stuck remembering the past or planning the future), she brings herself back to the mantra, and the mantra guides her into stillness and quiet.

 My turn.
 I wished I had believed in myself more, not been so worried about what others thought of me, and had been more comfortable being out of my comfort zone.
 I didn’t know to be more curious about the world.